 CSS, or Cascading Style Sheets, is a style sheet language used to govern how HTML documents are displayed.

-As the name suggests, they are a set of formatting rules that are typically stored in an external file.
+As the name suggests, they are a set of formatting rules typically stored in an external file.
 They can control a wide variety of pages, from a single page to entire websites.

 CSS styles are composed of two components: the selector and the declaration.

-– The selector, for example, p for paragraph, tell the browser which element or elements to style.
-The style will adjust the formatting for all paragraphs around the web-based on this selector.
+– The selector, for example, p for paragraph, tells the browser which element or elements to style.
+The style will adjust the formatting for all paragraphs around the web based on this selector.

 – The formatting instructions are provided in the declaration, which is enclosed in curly braces.